Documentation

 MCP Server configuration panel with name, description and available tools

-You should see Query and list_sources in the Available Tools section.
+You should see query, list_sources, and optionally write_memory (if memory is enabled) in the Available Tools section.

 4